-This page signposts my publicly available work which may be of interest to curious visitors.
+This page signposts some of my publicly available work which may be of interest to curious visitors.

 Here is a list of projects on the web that I have been responsible for creating.
 Select a project name to go to its website.